Slip (album)

-Slip is the debut studio album by American post-hardcore band Quicksand, released February 9, 1993 through Polydor Records.
+Slip is the debut studio album by American post-hardcore band Quicksand, released on February 9, 1993, through Polydor Records.
 "Omission" and "Unfulfilled" first appeared on their 1990 self-titled EP.
 Slip was well received by music critics and is now considered a classic in the post-hardcore and alternative metal genres, influencing many acts including Torche and Deftones.

 The lead single off the album, "Fazer", became a college radio hit.
 The album was reissued on vinyl in 2012, through Dine Alone Records and Shop Radio Cast.
 The reissue featured a cover of The Smiths song "How Soon Is Now?".

 On February 3, 2023, Quicksand announced a 30th Anniversary Edition of their debut LP "Slip" being re-issued on vinyl by the Boston based record label Iodine Recordings.
 The 30th Anniversary Edition of "Slip" also included a 64-page hardcover book with band photographs, rare concert posters, and a foreword by Walter Schreifels.
 The book also contains commentary from notable musicians from the punk scene, including: Scott Ian of Anthrax, Geoff Rickly of Thursday, Stephen Brodsky of Cave In, Dennis Lyxzén of Refused, Tim McIlrath of Rise Against, and many more.
 The record was also remastered for vinyl using the original 1993 master tapes.

+Background and recording

+Quicksand released their self-titled debut EP in 1990 through Revelation Records.
+The release received attention within the underground music community and led to the band signing with the major label Polydor Records, an outcome that the vocalist Walter Schreifels described as unexpected.
+Coming from New York's hardcore punk scene, the group hesitated over the offer, with Schreifels recalling concerns about the cultural implications of moving from the underground to a corporate label.
+Ultimately, they accepted, viewing it as an opportunity to focus more fully on music.
+The transition brought the band into circumstances that contrasted sharply with their beginnings.
+Schreifels noted that their debut EP had been recorded on a budget of about $1,500, while their first major label sessions involved studios where costs were significantly higher.
+Despite this, he recalled that they were granted considerable creative freedom during the process.